wholebody3d/wholebody3d/README.md

 #### Task 3 Image to 3D complete wholebody prediction

  - Use task3_train.json for training/validation.
 It contains 80k image_path, bounding box and keypoint_3d
- - It use same sample id as task1+2_train.json, so you can also find keypoint_2D if needed
+ - It uses same sample id as task1+2_train.json, so you can also find keypoint_2D if needed

  - Use task3_test_img.json for test on leaderboard.
 It contains 20k image_path and bounding box.
 (Test sample of task1 +
 task2.)